markpackham/HyperionDevReact-AppCapstoneProject/README.md

 ## Requirements

 Code was written in Node.JS version 20, you should at least have Node version 18 installed.
+Code was able to run on Windows 11, Mac OS 14 and Ubuntu 22.04.3 LTS

 ```
 node --version